Q&A

 [9.A] See Rover Q8 above where you can find the regulations.
 Many websites and organizations such as ARRL also have this information in more readable formats.
 As part of the competition and educational experience we believe it is important for teams to find out where to find this information themselves.
 For anyone with a background in electronics or physics, a ham radio license is very easy to obtain in just a few weeks.
 The US has agreements with many countries to allow foreign amateur licensees to operate in the US, and foreign nationals may also obtain a US license.
 We strongly encourage teams to learn more about radio systems and obtain a license to operate them.

-[10.Q] Can we use a drone as a communications relay and/or camera platform in missions other than the Delivery Mission, to assist the rover?
+[10.Q] Can we use a drone in missions other than the Delivery Mission?
+Can we buy an off-the-shelf drone?

 [11.A] Yes.
 You may use any LIDAR data, photographs, maps, that you can find.
 We'll post a link to at least one LIDAR dataset on the resources page.